380th Air Expeditionary Wing: Cold War

 Between 20 July 1962 and 24 December 1964, the 380th also flew EB-47 assigned to the 4365th Post Attack Command and Control Squadron.
-On 15 January 1962, the Wing suffered its second aircraft lost when a B-47E assigned to the 529th Squadron on a routine training flight making bomb runs over Fort Drum crashed on the southeast slope of Wright's Peak (a mountain top 60 mi south of Plattsburgh).
+On 15 January 1962, the Wing suffered its second aircraft lost when a B-47E assigned to the 529th Squadron on a routine training flight making bomb runs over Fort Drum crashed on the southeast slope of Wright's Peak, a mountain top 60 mi south of Plattsburgh.
 The wreckage was discovered on the 21st by a group of US Army pilots from Fort Devens, Massachusetts.

-Later that same year, on 22 October 1962, the Wing responded to the Cuban Missile Crisis by deploying eight of its B-47s to a dispersal base.
-These aircraft and personnel stayed at the dispersal base until 25 November 1962 with the remaining aircraft and personnel on alert at Plattsburgh.
+In October 1962, the Wing responded to the Cuban Missile Crisis by deploying eight of its B-47s to a dispersal base.
+These aircraft and personnel stayed at the dispersal base until 25 November 1962, with the remaining aircraft and personnel on alert at Plattsburgh.

 On 15 September 1964, the wing was redesignated the 380th Strategic Aerospace Wing and was composed of added the 556th Strategic Missile Squadron.
-On 18 September, the Wing received its first Boeing KC-135A StratotankerA flown by Col. Harold J. Whiteman, the wing commander and a four-man crew composed of Maj.
+On 18 September, the Wing received its first Boeing KC-135A Stratotanker, flown by Col. Harold J. Whiteman, the wing commander and a four-man crew composed of Maj.
 Creston Fowler (commander), Capt.
 Robert J. Svoboda (co-pilot), Capt.
 Robert D. Smith (navigator) and TSgt.
 Roy W. Rebstock (boomer).
 The aircraft was christened the same day, "Spirit of the North Country" by Mrs Gladys Ellison.
 Mrs Ellison's husband was SMSgt.
 Guin B. Ellison, Maintenance Supervisor of the Year for the 380th.

 September 1965 saw one of the Wing's B-47s, "Pride of the Adirondacks" departing Plattsburgh for SAC's 14th Bombing and Navigation Competition at Fairchild Air Force Base, Washington.
 Six days later, that same aircraft returned to Plattsburgh being hailed as the "World's Best B-47" after having won top honors among all SAC B-47 units in 3 of 4 competition areas for the B-47s.
 "Pride of the Adirondacks" was commanded by Maj.
 Charles W. Patrick with Capt.
 John V. Wilcox for co-pilot, Maj.
 Robert A. Wickland as navigator and Ssgt.
 John F. Navroth as Crew Chief.

 The crew won 'Best B-47 Crew, Bombing', 'Best B-47 Crew, Combined' and 'Best B-47 Unit'.
 Within three weeks of that triumph, the first B-47 departed for storage at Davis–Monthan Air Force Base, Arizona, as part of an accelerated phase-out of the type.
 On 14 December, a ceremony was held as the final three B-47s departed Plattsburgh for the Arizona's storage facility.
 "Pride of the Adirondacks" was preserved and put on display at the entrance of the base on 8 February 1966.